iecurius/nebule/README.md

 -Automatically indicates if the average apparent temperature of the day is different from the user's preference.

 # Build/Installation Instructions
--clone the repository.
+-Clone the repository.

--open extension in developer mode on Google Chrome.
+-Load extension in developer mode on Google Chrome (chrome://extensions).

 -Enable and use it as an extension.